tahirshaikh099/appointment-scheduler/README.md

 - Run `npm install` in both folders to install all their dependencies.

+- Start backend server using `npm run dev` inside server directory.

-- Start both servers using `npm start`
+ - Start frontend using `npm start` inside the client directory.